Shahaf-F-S/Shahaf-F-S/README.md

 # My name is Shahaf

-I am a self taught programmer and software developer.
-Along side being a passionate developer, I have been a pianist, a clay sculptor, an Origami artist, and a painter, my whole life.
-I also compose classical music for the piano, as well as write lyrics and music for my songs from time to time.
+I am a self-taught programmer and software developer.
+Alongside being a passionate developer, I have been a pianist, a clay sculptor, an Origami artist, and a painter, my whole life.
+I also compose music for the piano, as well as write lyrics and music for my songs from time to time.

-I am a Computer Science and Software Engineering teacher in highschool, as well as in juniorhigh.
+I am a Computer Science and Software Engineering teacher in high school, as well as in junior high.
 I also work as a private teacher for those subjects.

-I was also a mentor of an FLL team, and a team-member in an FRC team.
+I was also a mentor of an FLL team and a team member of an FRC team.

-During my studies in highschool,
+During my studies in high school,
-I completed Computer Science and Software Engineering in 1 semester, instead of 6, while compliting 2 other majors.
+I completed Computer Science and Software Engineering in 1 semester, instead of 6, while completing 2 other majors.

-I was hired by the same highschool I graduated from, after only a couple of months, to teach Computer science and Software Engeeniring, where I am currently a full time teacher.
+I was hired by the same high school I graduated from, after only a couple of months, to teach Computer Science and Software Engineering, where I am currently a full-time teacher.

 #### Fun fact: In my native language, the meaning of my name is a seagull, but don't worry, it's not really a rare name where I live.

-My main fields in programmig are finance and quantitative programming, Machine Learning, Deep Learning, Genetic Algorithms, Natural Language Processing, and algorithmic trading.
+My main fields in programming are finance and quantitative programming, Machine Learning, Deep Learning, Genetic Algorithms, Natural Language Processing, and algorithmic trading.

-Tools, libraries and languages I typically use:
+Tools, libraries, and languages I typically use:

 (Programming Languages)
  - Python